Lengthened Partials Explained

 Benefits of lengthened partials

 It’s worth noting that this is an early area of research.
-It’s possible this won’t be true for every muscle, but it has been true for every muscle it’s been tested in so far, though.
+It’s possible this won’t be true for every muscle or for every population, but it has been true for every muscle it’s been tested in so far.

 A May 2021 study [5] tested leg extensions done with a full range of motion, final range of motion (straight leg to half way down), and the initial range of motion (completely bent leg to half way up).
 The initial range of motion is the lengthened partial.